 During your degree, you'll develop a mix of subject-specific and technical skills, which generally include:

 Archaeology courses also equip you with the skills to:

 A range of specialist areas can be explored, such as human osteology and palaeopathology, as well as related subjects, such as geophysics.
 A PhD is often necessary for a career in archaeological research or an academic career.

 Archaeology graduates also pursue courses of professional training in law, teaching, nursing and environmental health.

 Distance learning and short courses to improve your career prospects and keep your skills and knowledge up to date are available through professional organisations, such as the Council for British Archaeology and the Institute for Archaeologists.

-More than half of all archaeology graduates are in employment either in the UK or overseas six months after graduation.
-A significant number work as social and humanities scientists.
+More than half of all archaeology graduates are in employment six months after graduation.
+One in twelve are working as social and humanities scientists.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?

 Graduate destinations data from the Higher Education Statistics Agency.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.